 Every semester, the Center for Teaching and Learning (CTL) and the Language Institute offer credit courses to help non-native English-speaking graduate students improve their communication skills in English.
 These courses are a semester-long combination of synchronous instruction and individual one-on-one virtual meetings with the instructor.

-CETL 8797: English for Graduate Students [two credits]
+CETL 8797: Oral Communication for International Graduate Students (TR 9:30am-12:15pm)

 This 2-credit class is designed to help graduate students become more accurate and fluent in both verbal and nonverbal English communication.
 The course is designed for students to work on fluency, accuracy, and appropriateness of spoken communication in order to help them participate more effectively and confidently in personal, academic, and professional situations.

 Testimonial: "This course offered relevant and fun class activities in a safe place.
 The materials were very organized and delivered with enthusiasm which motivated us.
 This course will help me pursue my goals!"

 CETL 8723: Academic Writing for International Graduate Students (MW 9:30am-12:15pm)

 In this class, students learn the cultural aspects of academic and technical writing, as well as the principles of organizing ideas clearly, completely, and cohesively.
 In addition, students will analyze common errors in both non-native and native advanced academic writing.
 Students will practice independent proofreading and editing, and also meet one-on-one with the instructor.
 Students will write biographies, perfect their resumes, learn American-style email correspondence, and have the option to write acknowledgments, teaching and research statements, and journal paper reviews.